MasterOfTheTiger/bible-translation-lookup/README.md

 ## Supported translations

-We support the translations listed in [bible-translations.json](bible-translations.json "Jesus loves you")
+`bible-translation-lookup` supports the translations listed in [bible-translations.json](bible-translations.json "Jesus loves you")

 This is not an exhaustive list.